EmmaBlyat/EmmaBlyat/README.md

 ## Emma | Programmer & Content Creator

 👋 Hey there!
-I'm Emma, a passionate programmer, and content creator based in [Your Location].
+I'm Emma, a passionate programmer, and content creator based in Vienna, Austria.
 Welcome to my GitHub profile!

 ### About Me